samihas4/CSML1000-Project-1/README.md

 # Project Description

 > This project predicts whether a given transaction is fradulent or not.
 > The predictions are made using a trained classification model, which uses Random Forest Algorithm.
-> This is a test comment.